JEE Main Exam Dates 2026: Exam Pattern, Total Marks, Slot Timings and Schedule

 JEE Main 2026 Answer Key Dates

-After all the challenges were resolved, a total of 9 questions were dropped by NTA across all 10 shifts from the final answer key for Session 1, while the Session 2 answer key is expected to be released in April 2026.
+After all the challenges were resolved, a total of 2 questions were dropped by NTA in the physics section for Session 2 (Paper 1), while 9 questions were removed across all 10 shifts from the final answer key of Session 1.

-- Candidates will be able to contest inconsistencies by paying ₹200 for each question within the allotted time once a preliminary answer key is made available.
+- Candidates can contest inconsistencies by paying ₹200 for each question within the allotted time once a preliminary answer key is made available.

 - The final answer key, which is used to determine the JEE Main results and scores, will be released following the evaluation of all objections.